AleksKuzmin/GuitPro/README.md

 ### Frontend localhost:3333\
 ==============================================================

-GitPro is an online market place for guitars.
+GuitPro is an online market place for guitars.
 One can create an account list your guitar, and buy guitars.

 ##